JetBrains/intellij-plugin-verifier/README.md

 Command is one of `check-plugin`, `check-ide` or `check-trunk-api`.

-Beginning with version 1.260, the Plugin Verifier requires Java 11.
-Prior to this version, Java 8 is required.
+Java 11 is required to run the Plugin Verifier, and Java 17 is required to build it.

 ## Results